cdl-geneseo/geneseo-dictionary/F/Fling.md

 # Fling

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Fling

 Created by  Unknown User (ab21), last modified on Nov 16, 2010

 Masculine Noun: Refers to a flirt, a brief non-official relationship.
 Ex: &quot;Him?
 He's just a fling!&quot;